 But when Harley Race gave advice, he expected you to do it EXACTLY how he told you to do it, not just use some of it.
-He demanded Vader committed all the way or else, as Vader explained, "He’d bitch me out in the car the whole ride because I only used 80 percent of his idea!"
+He demanded Vader committing entirely or else, as Vader explained, "He’d bitch me out in the car the whole ride because I only used 80 percent of his idea!"

 Wild Rides with “King of the Road” Harley Race!

-Before every show, Harley Race, accompanied by Vader, would have to stop by a convenience store somewhere to make sure preparations were made for their trip to the next city.
+Before every show, Harley Race, accompanied by Vader, stopped by a convenience store somewhere making sure preparations were made for their trip to the next city.
 This meant that they had to fill Harley’s special cooler that fit perfectly in his car’s trunk.
-It even had his name written in marker, and they would line the inside with a big Hefty bag where it would be filled with ice and beer for the road.
+It even had his name written in marker, and they would line the inside with a big Hefty bag where it would then be filled with ice and plenty of brews for the road.

 Vader recounts a potentially dangerous scenario every time one would drive alongside Harley Race after the shows.